 Human Subjects: When human subjects or material obtained from such subjects are used in the proposed project, the application must state how the rights and welfare of the individual subjects are protected and assured.
+This includes delineating the risk benefits and the minimization of risk.
+This can be uploaded as a separate document.
 Include consent forms and questionnaires in appendix, if applicable.
-If the proposed research project involves human subjects, the population sampled shall be inclusive of the general population, of relevance to the scientific question posed, without restriction in regard to gender, race, age, and socioeconomic status.
+If the proposed research project involves human subjects, the population sampled shall be inclusive of the general population, of relevance to the scientific question posed, without restriction to gender, race, age, and socioeconomic status.
 Proposals that intentionally restrict the population sampled must include a compelling scientific rationale for such design.

-Animal Use and Justification: When animals are used in the project, the application must include a succinct and complete description of the following five points:
+Animal Use and Justification: When animals are used in the project, the application must include a succinct and complete description of the following six points:

 - Provide a detailed description of the proposed use of the animals in the work outlined in the Research Strategy section.
 Identify the species, strains, ages, sex, and numbers of animals to be used in the proposed work. - Justify the use of animals, choice of species and numbers to be used.
-If animals are in short supply, costly, or to be used in large numbers, provide an additional rationale for their selection and numbers. - Provide information on the veterinary care of the animals involved. - Describe the procedures for ensuring that discomfort, distress, pain, and injury will be limited to that which is unavoidable in the conduct of scientifically sound research.
-Describe the use of analgesic, anesthetic, and tranquilizing drugs and/or comfortable restraining devices, where appropriate, to minimize discomfort, distress, pain, and injury. - Describe method of euthanasia to be used and the reasons for its selection.
+If animals are in short supply, costly, or to be used in large numbers, provide an additional rationale for their selection and numbers. - Provide information on the veterinary care of the animals involved. - Describe the procedures for ensuring that discomfort, distress, pain, and injury will be limited to that which is unavoidable in the conduct of scientifically sound research. - Describe the use of analgesic, anesthetic, and tranquilizing drugs and/or comfortable restraining devices, where appropriate, to minimize discomfort, distress, pain, and injury. - Describe method of euthanasia to be used and the reasons for its selection.
 State whether this method is consistent with the recommendations of the American Veterinary Medical Association (AVMA) Guidelines on Euthanasia.
 If not, include a scientific justification for not following the recommendations.